 A growing body of evidence shows that diagnostic errors are the most common, catastrophic and costly of all medical errors.
 They are difficult to identify and often go unrecognized until it is too late.
 The science of diagnostic safety and quality remains underdeveloped and underfunded.

+The center, which is the first of its kind in the world, provides a unique, collaborative, transdisciplinary environment for clinicians, researchers, engineers and data experts to work together to tackle the challenges of medical misdiagnosis.
 The Armstrong Institute Center for Diagnostic Excellence was borne out of a need to address this dangerous and costly problem.
 Housed in the Armstrong Institute and led by Dr. David Newman-Toker, a world leader in diagnostic error research, the center plans to eliminate preventable patient harms from diagnostic errors.

 The Impact of Diagnostic Errors

 Diagnostic errors will likely touch each of us in our lifetimes.

 - An estimated 12 million Americans are affected each year, and perhaps one-third are harmed as a result.